material-admin/doc-material-components/text-field-examples/Flutter/Flutter-text-field.md

 ### Making text fields accessible

-\<platform\>'s text field component APIs supports both label text and helper text for accessibility.
+Flutter's text field component APIs supports both label text and helper text for accessibility.

 For more guidance on writing labels, go to [our page on how to write a good accessibility label](https://material.io/design/usability/accessibility.html#writing).